BMEN E Lab-to-market: commercializing biomedical innovations. 0 points.

 BMEN E9100 MASTERS RESEARCH.
 1.00-6.00 points.

-Candidates for the M.S. degree may conduct an investigation of some problem in biomedical engineering culminating in a thesis describing the results of their work.
-No more than 6 points in this course may be counted for graduate credit, and this credit is contingent upon the submission of an acceptable thesis
+Candidates for the M.S. degree may conduct an investigation of some problem in biomedical engineering.
+No more than 6 points in this course may be counted for graduate credit

 Course Number Section/Call Number Times/Location Instructor Points Enrollment